peterchain7/Osint_tools/README.md

 [Shodan](https://www.shodan.io/)

-- [x] locate specific device on the internet.
-Eg
+- [x] locate specific devices on the internet to help with recconaissance or information gathering for `OSINT` and  penetration testing.

+* Example information about.

 ```bash
 i.
 Webcams